UprootSecurity

 Protection Against Credential Stuffing and Brute Force Attacks

-Credential attacks are rampant, affecting 80% of organizations.
+Credential attacks are rampant — over 80% of hacking-related breaches involve stolen or compromised credentials (Verizon DBIR).
 CIAM defends automatically:

 • Bot Detection – Blocks fake login attempts before reaching your systems.